 А Excellent

 В Good

 С Passing

 D Unsatisfactory

 F Failure

 Ι Incomplete

 W Withdrawn from course

 WF Withdrawn failure

 AU Audit

 NR Not reported

 Р Passed

 Cr Credit

+austing the provisions of the Acade

 After exhausting the provisions of the Academic Forgiveness Policy, any grade below a C in a graduate course disqualifies a graduate student from continuation in the student's academic program.
 Students must maintain an average of B in all graduate programs with the exception of the Master of Divinity degree with concentrations.